This is the story of how I learned about brand storytelling with heart . . .

 “I’m here to see if this is bullshit.”
 This was what the gentleman to my right told me when I asked what had brought him to the conference.
-A partner in an investment firm back east, he wondered out loud whether Conscious Capitalism was more than a marketing gimmick, some window dressing for companies to look good on the outside.
+A partner in an investment firm back east, he wondered out loud whether Conscious Capitalism was more than a marketing gimmick, some window dressing masquerading as brand storytelling for companies to look good on the outside.
 He wasn’t the only one hoping to dig deeper and find out more.

 I was at the Conscious Capitalism Annual Conference (CCAC) along with the Round Table’s team.
 We’re a storytelling company.
 It says so right under our logo.